-But last summer, at the end of my trip, I took a photo of all the pieces I didn’t wear on vacation.
-I hoped it would inspire me to pack lighter the next time around.
+But at the end of my last big trip, I took a photo of all the pieces I didn’t wear on vacation—there were a lot!
+This inspired me to pack lighter the next time around.

 There are two guiding principles that helped shape my packing choices.
 By keeping these in mind as I pulled pieces from my closet, I was able to stay on track.

 On a side note, having the photo of the unworn items from the previous trip proved to be incredibly useful.
 It gave me insight into the types of things I don’t like to wear while on vacation.
 So that image also helped me choose what not to pack.

 Often when you see a capsule wardrobe it’s comprised of solid dark or neutral pieces because these colors are easy to match.
 My issue is that I don’t usually wear all dark and neutral pieces.
 So packing in that palette wouldn’t work for me.
 I like color.
 I like pattern.
 And I want to wear these on vacation as I do in my everyday life.

 What I do have, however, is a lot of clothes in red, orange and blue.
 And these go well together.